Revolutionary optical data connections for the high performance cloud

 Series A in 2007

-Gridpoint Systems specializes in connection-oriented carrier Ethernet solutions focused on traffic engineering and management.
-The company's offerings enable partners and service providers to effectively plan, provision, and protect Ethernet service and transport networks.
-Key products include the 3400 intelligent node, which serves as an edge service concentration solution for carrier Ethernet service delivery, and the value management suite, a modular software suite tailored for traffic engineering.
-Additionally, the Ethernet path computation module is a portable application that facilitates the scaling of multi-vendor, multi-technology, and multi-domain Ethernet networks.
-Gridpoint's planning and fulfillment applications are utilized by vendors in equipment, EMS/NMS, and OSS markets, ensuring that service providers can deliver scalable and resilient Ethernet service level agreements across both wireless and wireline networks.
+Gridpoint Systems specializes in connection-oriented carrier Ethernet solutions, focusing on traffic engineering and management services.
+The company offers a range of products designed to assist partners and service providers in planning, provisioning, and safeguarding Ethernet service and transport networks.
+Key offerings include the 3400 intelligent node, which serves as an edge service concentration solution for carrier Ethernet service delivery, and the value management suite, a modular software suite that provides traffic engineering capabilities for connection-oriented carrier Ethernet.
+Additionally, the Ethernet path computation module is a portable application that facilitates the scaling of multi-vendor, multi-technology, and multi-domain carrier Ethernet networks.
+Gridpoint Systems' applications are utilized by vendors in equipment, EMS/NMS, and OSS sectors, optimizing the delivery of voice, data, and video across both wireless and wireline networks.

 iWeb Technologies